jwbartel/Grader-Merger/README.md

 For any run method, you must have a findable folder pointed to by merger.input.
 For example, if I wished to merge two people's graded sakai folders for an assignment I do the following:
 -Say Joe and Ann each gave me a folder
--As the default merger.input is log/grades, I create a file system as follows: log/grades
+-As the default merger.input is log/grades, I create a file system as follows):
+For ann I throw in:
+log/grades
 	/Ann
 		/AssignmentX
 			/AssignmentX
-				(actual contents of folder)
+				(actual contents of folder).
+For Joe I throw in:
+log/grades
 	/Joe
 		/AssignmentX
 			/AssignmentX